tom-clik/coldlight/testing/source/fruit/oranges.md

+---
+description: And lemons say the bells of St. Clements
+---

 # Oranges

 Oranges are highly nutritious and offer a wide range of health benefits due to their rich content of vitamins, minerals, and antioxidants.
 Here are some of the key benefits of oranges: